Upptalk: Overview

 The app had approximately 5 million users and is available on Android, iOS, Windows Phone, BlackBerry OS.

-As of July 2013, Yuilop has raised approximately $9 million in funding from investors such as Nauta Capital, Shortcut Ventures GmbH, Bright Capital, and the Spanish government.
+As of July 2013, Yuilop raised approximately $9 million in funding from investors such as Nauta Capital, Shortcut Ventures GmbH, Bright Capital, and the Spanish government.

 In 2014, the company UppTalk entered insolvency procedures.

-Yuilop's services are split into two main categories:

-Calls and texts made to other Yuilop users using VoIP.

-Calls and SMS made to mobile phones and landlines and virtual numbers like Skype and Google Voice by connecting to the Public Switched Telephone Network (PSTN).
+As of June 2020, As an Edtech company, it focuses on developing cutting-edge technology and engaging content to enhance learning experiences for students of all ages.

 Features

-Yuilop provides free calling and texting between Yuilop users as well as to mobile and landline numbers not in the Yuilop network.
-Yuilop allows these registered users to communicate through instant messaging, SMS, voice chat, and calling with yuilop.me.
-Yuilop's text chat client allows group chats, emoticons, photo sharing, and location sharing.
+Yuilop provided free calling and texting between Yuilop users as well as to mobile and landline numbers not in the Yuilop network.
+Yuilop allowed these registered users to communicate through instant messaging, SMS, voice chat, and calling with yuilop.me.
+Yuilop's text chat client allowed group chats, emoticons, photo sharing, and location sharing.

 Yuilop.me

-Yuilop.me is an option to receive a virtual mobile phone number.
-The number can be used across devices with access to the internet and is not tied to a SIM card or an operator.
-Yuilop.me is currently available to Yuilop users in the United States, the United Kingdom, Germany and Spain.
+Yuilop.me was an option to receive a virtual mobile phone number.
+The number could be used across devices with access to the internet and is not tied to a SIM card or an operator.
+Yuilop.me was available to Yuilop users in the United States, the United Kingdom, Germany and Spain.

 Credits

-Calls and instant messages made to other Yuilop users via the app are free and unlimited.
-Calls and SMS made to mobile phones and land lines use "credits".
-Credits are acquired by:
+Calls and instant messages made to other Yuilop users via the app were free and unlimited.
+Calls and SMS made to mobile phones and land lines used "credits".
+Credits were acquired by: